Mondjoe/CharmCapsule/README.md

 const secret = this.config.get('JWT_SECRET');
 `

----

- Security Notes
+Security

-- Never commit .env to GitHub
+- Never commit .env
 - Add .env to .gitignore
-- Use environment variables for all secrets
+- Use env vars for all secrets
-- bcryptjs salt rounds should be configurable via HASH_SALT

 ---

+ Troubleshooting

+pnpm dev not found
- Add to .gitignore
+Add "dev" script to package.json.

+bcrypt build error
+Use bcryptjs instead of bcrypt.
+Then:

 `
-.env
+rm -rf node_modules
+rm pnpm-lock.yaml
+pnpm install
 `

+Termux repo issues
+`
+termux-change-repo
+`

 ---

- Infrastructure,
+ CharmCapsule Identity
+CharmCapsule Backend is part of the CharmCapsule Web3 Ecosystem, architected and maintained by Charm_Capsule, delivering secure, scalable, and elegant digital systems.

+---

+ License
-architected and maintained by Sovereign Architect Charm_Capsule.
+Owned and maintained by CharmCapsule(Mondjoe)
-.
 ---